 The introduction of the blockchain has begun to change how we see and use money with cryptocurrencies.
 As blockchains mature they attempt to solve different problems, and thus disrupt different industries.
 One such example is the smart contract and how it now allows people to enter into arrangements without a middle party.
 Currently, such contracts are overseen and scrutinized by lawyers.
-So let’s discuss, will smart contracts replace the position of lawyers?
+So let’s discuss, will smart contracts replace lawyers?

 What is a Smart Contract?

 A smart contract is a program that lives and gets executed on the blockchain.
 A smart contract can take any form, but will always faithfully execute under the original conditions in which it was written.
 The code of a smart contract is publicly readable, so it’s easy to know what the contract is before entering into the contract.
 Smart contracts are also deterministic, meaning that the output to all functions are known before the contract is run.
 For these reasons, smart contracts can model many different functions, including legal ones.
 These legal contracts are publicly available and can be read by anyone, and accessed by anyone.